CompuTec/computec-docs/docs/appengine/administrators-guide/installation.md

     - The AppEngine configuration database does not exist.
     - The AppEngine configuration database requires an upgrade.

-    If AppEngine Page won't open automatically you can manually do so by opening web browser and entering default address: `https://localhost:54001`.
+    If AppEngine Page won't open automatically you can manually do so by opening web browser and entering default address: [https://localhost:54001](https://localhost:54001).

-5. Setup the AppEngine store by configuring the database server connection.
+5. Setup the AppEngine store by configuring the database server connection:

-    1. **Step 1** - Enter the following connection details to databstep ase server where AppEngine configuration schema will be created: Database Server Name, User Name & Password, and Database Provider.
+    1. **Step 1** - Enter the following connection details to database server where AppEngine configuration schema will be created: Database Server Name, User Name & Password, and Database Provider.

         ![Step 01](./media/installation/step-01.webp)

-    2. **Step 2** - If AppEngine database doesn't exists there click on button Create Database to create it.
-If it exists but requires an upgrade, click on Migrate Database button.
+    2. **Step 2** - If AppEngine database doesn't exists there, click on "Create Database" button to create it.
+If it exists but requires an upgrade, click on "Migrate Database" button.

         ![Step 02](./media/installation/step-02.webp)